 EACCES The requested address is protected and the current user has inadequate permission to access it.
-EADDRINUSE The specified address is The specified address is already in use.
+EADDRINUSE The specified addre The specified address is already in use.
 EADDRNOTAVAIL The specified address is not available on the local machine.
 EBADF s is not a valid descriptor.
 EINVAL namelen is not the size of a valid address for the specified address family.
-EINVAL The socket is already bound to an address.
-The socket is already bound to an address.
+EINVAL The socket is already bound to an ac The socket is already bound to an address.
 ENOSR There were insufficient STREAMS resources for the operation to complete.
-ENOTSOCK s is a descriptor for a file, not a socket.
-The following errors are specific to bind specific to binding names in the UNIX domain: EACCES Search permission is denied for a component of the path prefix of the pathname in name .
+ENOTSOCK s is a descriptor for a file, not a socket. s is a descriptor for a file, not a socket.
+The following errors are following errors are specific to binding names in the UNIX domain: EACCES Search permission is denied for a component of the path prefix of the pathname in name .
 EIO An I/O error occurred while making the directory entry or allocating the inode.
 EISDIR A null pathname was specified.
 ELOOP Too many symbolic links were encountered in translating the pathname in name.
 ENOENT A component of the path prefix of the pathname in name does not exist.
 ENOTDIR A component of the path prefix of the pathname in name is not a directory.
-EROFS The inode would reside on a read-only file system.

-unlink(2), socket(3N), attributes(5), socket(5)
+EROFS The inode would reside on a read-only file system. ١T 50 unlink(2), socket(3N), attributes(5), socket(5)